JuliaKleber/QuizWiz/README.md

 # QuizWiz

 This is a simple quiz application built with Ruby on Rails.
-The application allows users to take quizzes and view their results.
+The application allows users to create quizzes, take quizzes and view their results.

 ## Features